fenago/tableau-server/md/server/tabcmd Commands - Tableau.md

 `-s`, `--server`

-The [Tableau Server]{.VariablesProductName} URL, which is required at least once to begin session.
+The [Tableau Server] URL, which is required at least once to begin session.

 `-u`, `--user`

-The [Tableau Server]{.VariablesProductName} username, which is required at least once to begin session.
+The [Tableau Server] username, which is required at least once to begin session.

 `-p`, `--password`

-The [Tableau Server]{.VariablesProductName} password, which is required at least once to begin session.
+The [Tableau Server] password, which is required at least once to begin session.

 `--password-file`